royaltm/spectrusty-tutorial/step1.md

 type ZxSpectrum48k<C> = ZxSpectrum<C, Memory48k>;
 ```

-Sooo.. we can not only have a different memory now but also a different CPU variant.
+Sooo.. we can use a different memory type and also a different CPU variant.
 For example: [Z80CMOS].

 Now for the `main` dish: